 Read more about headaches.

 There is no single stretch that will solve all neck injuries.
 In fact, stretching sometimes won’t provide any relief, even if you target the right muscle.
 In general, stretching should be gentle.
 Think of wringing inflammation out of the muscle rather than pulling apart something stuck together.
 Here are some of my favorites.

 To stretch the suboccipital muscles, often the cause of headaches and upper neck pain, pull your chin straight back, like you are making a double chin, or pulling your neck back without looking down.

 The scalenes are muscles on the sides of the neck.
 These muscles are arranged like the slats on vertical blinds, with forward-head posture closing them.
 The nerves that run down your arms pass between these muscles, so when they are tight, nerve symptoms in the hands or arms can result.
 To stretch them, look straight ahead and lean your ear towards your shoulder.
 You can gently pull your head farther with your hand to increase the stretch.

 The trapezius muscles are the big muscles on top of your shoulders that lead into your neck.
-Primarily, they shrug your shoulders, but they are involved with other motions.
-When the shoulder retractor muscles are weak, the trapezii pick up the slack, even though they are not made for that job.
+Primarily, they shrug your shoulders, but they help with other arm motions as well.
+When the shoulder retractor muscles (the Rhomboids) are weak, the trapezii pick up the slack, even though they are not made for that job.
 This is another muscle that gets aggravated when the head is held in front of the shoulders.
 Put the right arm behind your back and flex the chin towards your chest.
 Tilt your neck to the left while turning your head to the right.
 Switch sides.

 Make an Appointment